Scientific Name

 When the timing is finally right, locate a spot for planting where they'll get full sun, or at the very least, partial sun exposure.
 Plant your honeysuckle at a soil depth of 18 inches and lay an organic fertilizer or compost over the top 3 inches.

 This type of vine is sensitive to the amount of water and moisture it receives.
 When you first plant your honeysuckle, the plant will need a considerable amount of water to help it grow.
-However, by the time summer arrives, your vine will be more fortified and only need small amounts of water, even during dry spells.
-Many people make the mistake of watering the plant equally throughout these different stages, which is a definite recipe for harmful overwatering in the summer months.
-See more at 6 Mistakes to Avoid When Growing Honeysuckle Vine.
+However, when summer arrives, your vine will be more fortified and only need small amounts of water, even during dry spells.
+Unfortunately, many people mistake watering the plant equally throughout these different stages, a recipe for harmful overwatering in the summer months.

 Origin

-Native to mountain forests of Central and Southern Europe.
+This species is native to mountain forests of Central and Southern Europe.

 Links